PythonOT/POT/docs/source/quickstart.rst

 solver is quite efficient and uses sparsity of the solution.

 .. hint::
-    Examples of use for :any:`ot.emd` are available in the following examples:
+    Examples of use for :any:`ot.emd` are available in :

     - :any:`auto_examples/plot_OT_2D_samples`
     - :any:`auto_examples/plot_OT_1D`